DanLeEpicMan/UpdatedMonolithSolver/README.md

 If you have to restart after clearing the entire board, then go to [Step 3](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#step-3).

-If you have to reopen Anaconda/command prompt again, then start at [Step 2](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#step-2) instead.
+If you have to reopen Anaconda/command prompt again, then go to [Step 2](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#step-2) instead.

 # Afterword

 I hope my explanation was as informative as it could be!
 The two repositories I borrowed from had their own instructions, but I felt like I should write my own to help streamline everything.
 Remember that this tool won't guarantee success immediately, and you will most likely have to retry this a few times.

 If you run into any issues (or just wanna have a chat), then please feel free to shoot me a message. **My Discord is _danleman1337_.
 Alternatively, you can add my [Steam account](https://steamcommunity.com/id/danleepicman/) if you prefer to use that instead** (in case the link doesn't work, my friend code is 442227082).
-I don't really have other contact info, so hopefully those two work with you!

 Full credit to both authors I borrowed code from!
 Feel free to also modify and redistribute this as you wish.
 Released under MIT License.